Luc4sguilherme/Steam-levelup-BOT/TUTORIAL.md

   - Head over to the <code>maFiles</code> folder and open the file named after your accounts <code>SteamID64</code>.
   - Search the file for <code>shared_secret:"XXXXXXXXXXXXXX="</code>, instead of XXX it should have a code there, it always ends with =
   - Do the same for <code>identity_secret</code>, it will look similar.
+  - <code>DO NOT SHARE YOUR CODES WITH ANYONE!!!
+These codes serve as your mobile authenticator, if someone that knows what they are doing gets a hold of these codes they could effectively take control of your account!
+Keep these codes completely private!</code>

 ## 7° Create Steam Api Key
 <pre>